Madhan-mohan14/Project-Samarth/README.md

 - India Meteorological Department (IMD)
 - Ministry of Agriculture & Farmers Welfare
 - Groq API for Llama 3.1 Integration

+---

+## Limitations
+Static Data: The prototype runs on downloaded CSVs (Rainfall 1901-2015, Crops 2009-2015).
+It does not use a live API, as the required links were unreliable and broken
+Data Mismatch: Rainfall is approximated by averaging 'Subdivisions' to match 'States', which is not perfectly accurate.
+Simple Analysis: The bot can retrieve and compare data (e.g., "Top 3", "more/less") but cannot yet perform complex statistical analysis like correlation because of limit of data .
+Source Data "Noise": The crop data includes summary categories (e.g., "Total Food Grains").
+The bot correctly reports these as "top crops" because their production value is highest in the file.

+---

+## Future Insights
+Hybrid Data Pipeline: Implement a system that tries to hit a live API first, but falls back to the local SQLite database if the API fails, ensuring high availability.
+Advanced Tools: Add more Python tools for statistical analysis (e.g., calculate_correlation) that the LLM can use.
+Smarter Synthesis: Use a more powerful model (like Gemini 1.5 Pro) to have the LLM, rather than the tools, write the final synthesized answer.
+Integrate More Data: Add more datasets (e.g., district-level rainfall, fertilizer usage) to answer deeper policy questions.

+---

 ## Links
 Demo Video: https://drive.google.com/drive/folders/1yXIh_SZUQ89EhYe_bq5xO59pptYojNUR?usp=sharing